philoking/chord_generator/README.md

-This beginning of a modular AI copilot app.
+The beginning of a modular AI copilot app.

 ![Alt text](screenshot.png)